 25For example, we use the fully saturated model to test whether the minimum payment effect is different across interest rate treatment arms and cannot reject the null that they are equal.
 Similarly, we test whether the interest rate effect differs in the low and high minimum payment groups and cannot reject the null of no differences.
-The full details are in Table OA-7.
+Full details are in Table OA-6.

-Figure 4: Treatment Effect of Contract Terms on Default (Share of Cardholders that Default)
+Figure 4: Treatment Effects of Contract Terms on Default

-Notes: These figures plot the causal effect of interest rates and minimum payment changes on default in the experiment credit card.
-Figures on the left examine interest rate changes.
-Figures on the right examine minimum payment changes.
+Notes: These figures plot the causal effect of interest rate and minimum payment changes on default in the Study card.
+Figures on the left examine interest rate changes, and figures on the right examine minimum payment changes.
 The grey dots in Panels (a) and (b) plot the share of cardholders that default over time in the (r = 45%, MP = 5%) group.
-The red dotted line in Panel (a) plots the share of cardholders that default over time when interest rate is decreased by 30 pp. from 45% to 15%.
-The difference between the two lines in Panel (a) is is plotted in Panel (c) and corresponds to the average treatment effect of a 30 pp. interest rate decrease from 45% to 15%.
-Panel (e) computes the elasticity of default by computing the average treatment effect in percent terms(i.e., γ_t/α_t in Equation (1)) and dividing it by (45 - 15)/45.
+The pink dotted line in Panel (a) plots the share of cardholders that default over time when the interest rate is decreased by 30 pp from 45% to 15%.
+The difference between the two lines in Panel (a) is plotted in Panel (c) and corresponds to the average treatment effect of a 30 pp interest rate decrease from 45% to 15%.
+Panel (e) computes the elasticity of default by computing the average treatment effect in percent terms (i.e., γ_t/α_t in Equation (1)) and dividing it by (45-15)/45.
 The first estimate is particularly high because the elasticity involves a term in the denominator very close to zero.
-Panels (b) plots the comparison of the share of cardholders that default when the minimum payment increase by 5 pp. relative to the (r = 45%, MP = 5%) group; Panel (d) computes the average treatment effect of a 5 pp. minimum payment increase and Panel (f) computes the elasticity of default (i.e., β_t/α_t in Equation 1 divided by (10 - 5)/5) with respect to a minimum payment increase from 5% to 10%.
+Panel (b) plots the comparison of the share of cardholders that default when the minimum payment increases by 5 pp relative to the (r = 45%, MP = 5%) group; Panel (d) computes the average treatment effect of a 5 pp minimum payment increase, and Panel (f) computes the elasticity of default (i.e., β_t/α_t in Equation (1), divided by (10-5)/5) with respect to a minimum payment increase from 5% to 10%.